What is Inclusive Capitalism?

 We do this by:

-1. Bringing together asset owners, managers and creators of the top global companies, in an annual conference, to positively influence the future of capitalism.
+1. Bringing together asset owners, managers and creators of the top global companies, at our flagship conference, to positively influence the future of capitalism.

 In 2014 we introduced the concept of Inclusive Capitalism, and in 2015 we debated the ‘Pathway to Action’.
 Many participants responded very positively to the concrete list of actions toward Inclusive Capitalism presented by Indra Nooyi, CEO of PepsiCo.
-The intention with our event in 2016 is take definitive steps in ‘Committing to the Future’.
+Our 2016 conference asked participants to take definitive steps in ‘Committing to the Future’.

 2. Developing practical thought leadership for the Inclusive Capitalism agenda.